Scottville, Michigan

 Scottville is a city in Mason County in the U.S. state of Michigan.
-The population was 1,214 at the 2010 census.
+The population was 1,356 at the 2020 census.

 History

 The area was first mapped in 1874 as a stop along the Pere Marquette Railway.
-It was originally called Mason Center, as it was in the center of the county.
-It was later renamed Sweetland, after James Sweetland, who built a sawmill there in 1878.
-Hiram Scott platted the land in 1882, and won the right to rename the settlement as Scottville after winning a coin toss.
+It was originally called "Mason Center", as it was in the center of the county.
+It was later renamed "Sweetland", after James Sweetland, who built a sawmill there in 1878.
+Hiram Scott platted the land in 1882, and won the right to rename the settlement "Scottville" after winning a coin toss.
 Scottville was incorporated as a village in 1889 and as a city in 1907.